AFMC-MAJCOM/datawave-cli/README.md

 This will create the `dist/*.whl` file, which can then be installed manually.
 Note that the `install.sh` script can automate the uninstall and reinstall steps but does not handle the build process.

 #### Versioning
-When changes are made, increment the version manually in both the `pyproject.toml` and `install.sh` scripts.
+When changes are made, increment the version manually in the `pyproject.toml` script.
 Version updates should be done once per story, rather than with every individual push.